 But I found a really simple solution.
 For those of you frustrated with not being able to save directly to Dropbox, here’s how to do it:

-Here’s how to get Dropbox to work with Microsoft Surface tablets
+Here’s how to get Dropbox to work with Microsoft Surface Laptops and Tablets

 Since Dropbox is such a huge player in cloud storage, you’d think either they or Microsoft or both would have integrated the Dropbox app so that you would be able to both sync and save files directly to it from the desktop.
 Not so if you’ve downloaded the Dropbox app from the Windows Store.